A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Results – Performance and Comparison with Human Behavior

-\paragraph{Linear reaction times are partly explained by the model.} Our model can explain differences in reaction times between the 0° condition, the 60° condition and larger angles.
-Indeed, our model takes an average of 0.00 mental rotation actions at 0°, 0.71 actions at 60°, and 1.03 actions at 120° and 180°.
+\textbf{Linear reaction times are partly explained by the model.} Our model can explain differences in reaction times between the 0° condition, the $60^{\circ}$ condition and larger angles.
+Indeed, our model takes an average of 0.00 mental rotation actions at $0^{\circ}$, 0.71 actions at 60°, and 1.03 actions at $120^{\circ}$ and $180^{\circ}$.
 If we attribute a fixed duration to each action, we predict an approximately linear reaction time as a function of angle from 0° to 120°.
-However our model cannot explain different reaction times at 120° and 180°, as it almost always systematically predicts one rotation action in these two conditions.
-We observe that human subjects tend to take more actions in the 180° than in the 120° condition.
-We first hypothesized that this larger number of actions could be responsible for the larger reaction times of humans at 180° than at 120°.
-However, our analysis of human data revealed no correlation between reaction times and number of actions across trials for a fixed angular disparity (App.
-Fig. \ref{fig:rt_vs_na}), invalidating our hypothesis.
-Intriguingly, in the Action setup, humans were as fast in the 180° as in the 120° condition (Fig. \ref{fig:RTs}).
-We thus hypothesize that the neural mechanism for the rotation of mental representations in the brain---presumably taking place in the No-Action setup but not in the Action setup, where rotations are carried out manually---may take more time for larger rotation angles, explaining the linear relation of reaction times with angular disparity in the No-Action setup between the 120° and 180° conditions.
-While our model does not explicitly propose a neural mechanism for the rotation operation in latent space, we propose in Discussion a biologically plausible neural mechanism which does exhibit a linear relation between angle of rotation and time.

-\paragraph{We attempted to predict human behavior at a single-trial resolution.} We next sought to model human behavior on a trial-by-trial basis \citep[e.g., as in][]{stewart2022mental}, where a trial corresponds to a specific pair of shapes shown at specific angles.
-However, our analysis of human actions showed poor consistency in the number of actions taken for a given trial across individuals, preventing us from attempting to predict the number of actions at a single trial resolution (App.
-Fig. \ref{fig:confusion_matrix_nas}).
-We also observed poor consistency of reaction times for a given trial across individuals, preventing us from modelling reaction times at a single trial resolution (App.
-Fig. \ref{fig:corr_trials_rts}).
-We thus focused on modelling average behavior across trials and individuals.
+However our model cannot explain different reaction times at $120^{\circ}$ and $180^{\circ}$, as it almost always systematically predicts one rotation action in these two conditions.
+We ran additional analyses (see \hyperref[sapp:d3]{App.~\ref*{sapp:d3}}): first we analyzed whether human reaction times correlated with the number of actions across trials at fixed angular disparity, but found no significant relationship; then we tried to model human data at a single-trial resolution, but inter-individual variability did not allow us to draw meaningful conclusions; finally, error consistency measures showed weak agreement among humans and none between the model and humans.